-- The fluidless electric-motor rotary-vane primer pump creates a high vacuum by using a special material for the vanes and an initial factory applied lubricant film.
-This film must be present in order for the primer to operate properly and to provide maximum life for the primer components. - This film will not wash away completely if the pump is used to pump water.
-If the priming pump is disassembled for any reason, all internal surfaces of the housing and end caps must be coated completely with Dow Corning #111 Silicone valve lubricant prior to operating the primer.
-If after several years, a degradation of performance is noticed, performance may be restored by re-applying the film in this manner.
+The fluidless electric-motor rotary-vane primer pump creates a high vacuum by using a special material for the vanes and an initial factory applied lubricant film.
+This film must be present in order for the primer to operate properly and to provide maximum life for the primer components.

+This film should not wash away completely if the pump is used to pump clean water.
+If the priming pump is disassembled for any reason, all internal surfaces of the housing and end caps must be cleaned and coated completely with Dow Corning #111 Silicone valve lubricant prior to operating the primer.
+If a degradation of performance is noticed, performance may be restored by re-applying the film in this manner.
+It is recommended to service the primer annually to clean and re-apply the silicone film to the inside of the primer housing and end caps.
+Do not apply grease to the rotor slots, or the sides of the vanes.